Azure/azure-powershell/src/ResourceManager/ServiceBus/documentation/current-breaking-changes.md

 The following cmdlets were affected this release:

    **Get-AzureRmServiceBusTopicAuthorizationRule**
-	- 'Get-AzureRmServiceBusTopicAuthorizationRule' cmdlet is depricated in current build.
+	- 'Get-AzureRmServiceBusTopicAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Get-AzureRmServiceBusAuthorizationRule'

    **Get-AzureRmServiceBusTopicKey**
-	- 'Get-AzureRmServiceBusTopicKey' cmdlet is depricated in current build.
+	- 'Get-AzureRmServiceBusTopicKey' cmdlet is removed in current build.
 Please use the New cmdlet 'Get-AzureRmServiceBusKey'

    **New-AzureRmServiceBusTopicAuthorizationRule**,
-	- 'New-AzureRmServiceBusTopicAuthorizationRule' cmdlet is depricated in current build.
+	- 'New-AzureRmServiceBusTopicAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'New-AzureRmServiceBusAuthorizationRule'

    **New-AzureRmServiceBusTopicKey**,
-	- 'New-AzureRmServiceBusTopicKey' cmdlet is depricated in current build.
+	- 'New-AzureRmServiceBusTopicKey' cmdlet is removed in current build.
 Please use the New cmdlet 'New-AzureRmServiceBusKey'

    **Remove-AzureRmServiceBusTopicAuthorizationRule**,
-   - 'Remove-AzureRmServiceBusTopicAuthorizationRule' cmdlet is depricated in current build.
+   - 'Remove-AzureRmServiceBusTopicAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Remove-AzureRmServiceBusAuthorizationRule'

    **Set-AzureRmServiceBusTopicAuthorizationRule**,
-   - 'Set-AzureRmServiceBusTopicAuthorizationRule' cmdlet is depricated in current build.
+   - 'Set-AzureRmServiceBusTopicAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Set-AzureRmServiceBusAuthorizationRule'

    **New-AzureRmServiceBusNamespaceKey**,
-   - 'New-AzureRmServiceBusNamespaceKey' cmdlet is depricated in current build.
+   - 'New-AzureRmServiceBusNamespaceKey' cmdlet is removed in current build.
 Please use the New cmdlet 'New-AzureRmServiceBusKey'

    **Get-AzureRmServiceBusQueueAuthorizationRule**,
-   - 'Get-AzureRmServiceBusQueueAuthorizationRule' cmdlet is depricated in current build.
+   - 'Get-AzureRmServiceBusQueueAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Get-AzureRmServiceBusAuthorizationRule'

    **Get-AzureRmServiceBusQueueKey**,
-   - 'Get-AzureRmServiceBusQueueKey' cmdlet is depricated in current build.
+   - 'Get-AzureRmServiceBusQueueKey' cmdlet is removed in current build.
 Please use the New cmdlet 'Get-AzureRmServiceBusKey'

    **New-AzureRmServiceBusQueueAuthorizationRule**,
-   - 'New-AzureRmServiceBusQueueAuthorizationRule' cmdlet is depricated in current build.
+   - 'New-AzureRmServiceBusQueueAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'New-AzureRmServiceBusAuthorizationRule'

    **New-AzureRmServiceBusQueueKey**,
-   - 'New-AzureRmServiceBusQueueKey' cmdlet is depricated in current build.
+   - 'New-AzureRmServiceBusQueueKey' cmdlet is removed in current build.
 Please use the New cmdlet 'New-AzureRmServiceBusKey'

    **Remove-AzureRmServiceBusQueueAuthorizationRule**,
-   - 'Remove-AzureRmServiceBusQueueAuthorizationRule' cmdlet is depricated in current build.
+   - 'Remove-AzureRmServiceBusQueueAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'GRemove-AzureRmServiceBusAuthorizationRule'

    **Set-AzureRmServiceBusQueueAuthorizationRule**,
-   - 'Set-AzureRmServiceBusQueueAuthorizationRule' cmdlet is depricated in current build.
+   - 'Set-AzureRmServiceBusQueueAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Set-AzureRmServiceBusAuthorizationRule'

    **Get-AzureRmServiceBusNamespaceAuthorizationRule**,
-   - 'Get-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is depricated in current build.
+   - 'Get-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Get-AzureRmServiceBusAuthorizationRule'

    **Get-AzureRmServiceBusNamespaceKey**,
-   - 'Get-AzureRmServiceBusNamespaceKey' cmdlet is depricated in current build.
+   - 'Get-AzureRmServiceBusNamespaceKey' cmdlet is removed in current build.
 Please use the New cmdlet 'Get-AzureRmServiceBusKey'

    **New-AzureRmServiceBusNamespaceAuthorizationRule**,
-   - 'New-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is depricated in current build.
+   - 'New-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'New-AzureRmServiceBusAuthorizationRule'

    **Remove-AzureRmServiceBusNamespaceAuthorizationRule**,
-   - 'Remove-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is depricated in current build.
+   - 'Remove-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Remove-AzureRmServiceBusAuthorizationRule'

    **Set-AzureRmServiceBusNamespaceAuthorizationRule**
-   - 'Set-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is depricated in current build.
+   - 'Set-AzureRmServiceBusNamespaceAuthorizationRule' cmdlet is removed in current build.
 Please use the New cmdlet 'Set-AzureRmServiceBusAuthorizationRule'

-   The following properties are depricated in this release:
+   The following properties are removed in this release:

    ** NamespceAttributes **
    - Status